Notifications from Aflac

 3. Create a communication and education plan.

-You can help by creating a multi-touch benefits communication and education plan that engages employees before and during enrollment.
-There are endless options—traditional print collateral like product brochures and flyers, one-on-one counseling sessions, the latest digital communication methods—that can boost awareness and participation.
-And as you’re helping create a unique plan for each client, you’re building a comprehensive library from which to choose and scale to accommodate your entire book of business.
+The best place to start is a multi-touch benefits communication and education plan that engages employees before, during and after enrollment.
+There are endless options — traditional print collateral like product brochures and flyers, one-on-one counseling sessions, the latest digital communication methods — that can boost awareness, participation and understanding.
+And as you’re helping to create a unique plan for each client, you’re building a comprehensive library from which to choose and scale to accommodate your entire book of business.

 4. Start early.

-It’s always better to be overprepared than underprepared.
+You know that it's always better to be overprepared than underprepared.
 And the surest way for your clients to avoid the latter is to start early.
-Doing so will allow them to handle lapses in internal and external communication, unexpected tech issues and other unforeseen challenges at a more leisurely pace.
+Doing so will allow them to handle lapses in internal and external communication, unexpected tech issues and other unforeseen challenges at a more logical pace.
 With time — and a trusted partner — on their side, sudden roadblocks won’t seem as daunting to overcome.